lexibank/tlopo/out/vol3/chapter5.md

 <a id="p-141"></a>

 Pemphis acidula is a small twisted beach tree (Figure 5.4, left) with very hard, tough wood used atMarovo to make tools such as pestles, husking sticks and weapons ([Hviding 2005](../references.md#source-Hviding2005): 131), in Tonga for tool handles and house parts ([Whistler 1991b](../references.md#source-Whistler1991b): 39) and in Tahiti to make combs (POLLEX).
 Its distribution seems to be patchy: it is not mentioned by [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984)) for the Bismarcks nor by [Borrell](../references.md#source-Borrell1989) ([1989](../references.md#source-Borrell1989)) for Kairim (Schoutens).
 Will McClatchey (pers. comm.) suggests that its distribution across Oceania was once quite uniform but that it was so useful that it was pushed to extinction in some places.
-The reconstruction of POc &ast;ŋiRac is unprob- lematic as its reflexes are regular.
+The reconstruction of POc &ast;ŋiRac is unproblematic as its reflexes are regular.

 <table>
 <tr>